 Once adjusted properly, the heatsinks should feel just a little warm to the touch, about 100-105F.
 You can use an infrared thermometer to make sure both sides are approximately the same.

 ***Please just ignore test point pins on the circuit boards, they only cause confusion.
-Take your readings across the amp’s output binding post and each emitter resistor.
+Take your readings from the amp’s positive output binding post to each output’s emitter, which gives a reading across each emitter resistor.